Microsoft Surface Laptop 2 review: The sequel is better than the original

 The Surface Laptop 2 is more than just arm candy.
 With a brilliant screen, comfortable keyboard and reliable performance, the Laptop 2 is one of the strongest notebooks, and its $999 starting price is reasonable for what it offers.
 The lack of a USB-C charging port is frustrating, but if you can live with Microsoft's inconvenient cable, you'll find the Laptop 2 a satisfying upgrade.

-Product Specs
+Product specs